 Competitively relaxed best describes Jim.
-A Masters competitive member of LCKC since 2002, he followed in his daughters wake into the sport.
-O’Dell tends to study everything he becomes involved in, and quickly began to read about, observe, and question his and other coaches about the nuances of flatwater sprint kayak, and dragonboating.
-His passion for fun and excellence permeates his professional life.
+A Masters competitive member of LCKC from 2002, he followed in his daughter’s wake into the sport.
+O’Dell tends to study everything he becomes involved in and quickly began to read about, observe, and question his and other coaches about the nuances of flatwater sprint and dragon boat racing.

-Jim is a 6-time ICF world championships medalist and World Champion in dragonboating and is a regional coach with United States National Dragon Boat Team, Dragonboat USA.
 He has medaled in national and international competition in sprint kayaking and canoeing, garnering several national titles through his years in competition as part of the Lanier Canoe and Kayak Club.
-O’Dell also holds two Georgia state 10k titles in Grandmasters through the Road Runners Club of America and places in distances from 800 meter to half-marathons, and top 10% finishes in marathons.
+O’Dell also holds two Georgia state 10k titles in Grandmasters through the Road Runners Club of America and places in distances from 800 meter to half-marathons.

 Cannie started paddling at LCKC in 2004 and began coaching at LCKC in 2010.
 In addition to racing at many international competitions, she has also gained a tremendous amount of experience over the years from working closely with BRL, Masters, and Sprint athletes.